-This is the first article in Mediators Beyond Borders’ six-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”
+This is the first article in Mediators Beyond Borders’ five-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”

 What would mining look like if, instead of constant conflict with external parties – brought about by adversarial decision-making – decisions were based on collaboration?
 I have seen both ways of operating and the latter definitely makes for better business.